Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 ### Natural resources

 Harr'qaci Skrell enjoy the abundance of many materials required for advanced industry and science.
-There are also jungles and forests, however several city-states have restricted woodcutting due to environmental reasons, therefore wood is more luxurious on Harr'qac and it is imported from other city-states but also from other colonies.
+There are also jungles and forests, however several city-states have restricted woodcutting due to environmental concerns, therefore wood is more luxurious on Harr'qac and it is imported from other city-states and also from other colonies.

 <!--
 ### Research